-As part of Bill 21, ACSLPA, like all other professional colleges, is expected to develop additional SoP related to the conduct of its regulated members.
+As part of Bill 21, ACSLPA, like all other professional colleges, developed an additional SoP related to the conduct of its regulated members.

-Apart from Bill 21, ACSLPA has always maintained SoPs related to professional relations and boundaries which are also interconnected with the Code of Ethics.
+Apart from the introduction of Standard Area 5.0 Sexual Abuse and Sexual Misconduct, ACSLPA has always maintained SoPs related to professional relations and boundaries which are also interconnected with the Code of Ethics.

 Standard 3.3, Professional Boundaries, states that “a regulated member of ACSLPA acts with integrity and maintains appropriate professional boundaries with clients, professional colleagues, students and others at all times”.

 The indicators that demonstrate the behavior in order to meet the standard include:

 - an understanding of the distinction between professional and nonprofessional relationships, the elements of power and trust and the situations when professional boundaries could be compromised (e.g., treatment of family members, friends).

 - respect and responsible behavior to clients and colleagues at all times including avoiding sexually suggestive comments/actions or the expression of opinions/ remarks that could violate professional boundaries.

 - exercising additional care to ensure that informed consent is obtained for procedures that clients could misinterpret (e.g., touching and physical closeness).

 - terminating the professional relationship if boundaries cannot be established or maintained, transferring care as necessary.